rajeshtezu/ControlComputerThroughEmail/README.md

 * Delete the mail so it won't download the same movie again
 * Post completion of downloading it sends a success email to the sender

 Make sure to set your qBitTorrent to automatically close after completion of downloading.
+I recommend to create a separate gmail account for this and don't forget to make this account less secure.

 ### Clone this project: